 Public Interest.
 Under the declarations of the G.M.D.
 Act (82a-1020 et seq.), the management program document and activities of the elected volunteer governing body of GMD3 (Board) are considered the local expression of public interest relative to groundwater management issues and associated endeavors.
 This program update must be submitted to the chief engineer for approval, and the chief engineer must approve it if it is compatible with the provisions of the Kansas Water Appropriation (K.W.A.)
 Act and other basic laws and policies of the state.

 Water use in GMD3.
-In the driest part of the state, water use in the District occurs directly from precipitation or diverted from the state’s waters according to water rights owned by the members of GMD3 and administered according to the K.W.A.
-Act.
+In the driest part of the state, water use in the District occurs directly from precipitation or diverted from the state’s waters according to water rights owned by the members of GMD3 and administered according to the Kansas Water Appropriations Act.
 Generally, groundwater use is declining in the District with time as stored supplies are mined under state-issued legal water rights, and pumping rates are exceeding groundwater replenishment rates.
 For established legal purposes other than produced water associated with oil and gas exploration, water use is supervised under the prescribed duties and powers of the state Chief Engineer and Division of Water Resources (KDA/DWR) staff, who are advised and assisted in the District by GMD3 to implement the public interest of the management program.
 With supply and demand out of balance across the state, the future economy of Kansas depends on big planning, funding, and brave actions from servant leaders at all levels, including the members and governing body of GMD3.
 Groundwater management can be difficult for many reasons that include:

 - Groundwater is a shared resource.